robleroni/Puerro/docs/02-DOM.md

 $button.addEventListener('click', event => console.log('Button clicked'));
 ```

-With this approach it is also possible ro remove listeners with the `element.removeEventListener()` function.
+With this approach it is also possible to remove listeners with the `element.removeEventListener()` function.
 Another advantage is the ability to choose between event bubbling and capturing.

 ### Bubbling and Capturing